top of page

 Transitions IV

-Transitions IV relates directly to the effects of light in relation to architecture.
-Light is, of course, integral to photo-graphic processes, and therefore is central to photogrphic observation and expression.
+This series relates directly to the effects of light in relation to architecture.
+Light is, of course, integral to photo-graphic processes, and therefore is central to photographic observation and expression.
 My attention had been arrested by a truly dominant edifice, namely the Hala Sultan Mosque, that transforms into a light show each night, and is yet another evocation of the evolving landscape of this contested island.
 I visited this mosque on more than one occasion but when the residency was drawing to a close I revisited the site for one final photographic intervention.
 This became a set of images that has been resolved as a screen-based work of single, time-sequenced photographs, that records the aesthetic affect and related symbolic effects of the way in which the mosque is transformed through the fading light.

 Compsite IV